hdShang/arxiv-daily/docs/cs-CV/2025-12-16/papers/251214320v1-semantic-mismatch-and-perceptual-degradation-a-new-perspective-on-im.md

 ---
 layout: default
-title: Semantic Mismatch and Perceptual Degradation: A New Perspective on Image Editing Immunity
+title: "Semantic Mismatch and Perceptual Degradation: A New Perspective on Image Editing Immunity"
 ---

 # Semantic Mismatch and Perceptual Degradation: A New Perspective on Image Editing Immunity